ssube/prometheus-sql-adapter/README.md

 ## Features

-- keeps a compatible schema with labels in JSONB
+- query compatible with `pg_prometheus` schema
+- normalizes labels to deduplicate them and support compression
 - uses Go's SQL package
-- uses bulk copy
+- uses bulk copy for samples
 - does not require `pg_prometheus` extension
 - does not use printf to build SQL queries